stephypy/MyTodo/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] User cannot add new items that are an empty white space (feature needs to be added when editing items)
+* [x] Trims white spaces at the beginning and end of new items

 ## Video Walkthrough